Gios-Studio/adgo/docs/AdGo_Process_Documentation.md

 # AdGo Process Documentation

-This document summarizes all 40 processes implemented in the AdGo platform, grouped by sprint wave.
+This document provides a comprehensive summary of all 40 processes implemented in the AdGo platform, grouped by sprint wave and expansion.
 Each process includes its definition, protection type, acceptance criteria, and risks with mitigations.

 ---